Understanding Your Cycle

 If you’re like most women, your monthly cycle is not “average.”
-Only 5 to 10 % of us have an “average” and “regular” 28-day cycle.
+Only 5 to 10 percent of us have an “average” and “regular” 28-day cycle.

-Whatever the length of any given cycle, which starts the first day of your period, it is composed of several distinct phases.
+Whatever the length of a given cycle, which starts the first day of your period, it is composed of several distinct phases.
 These phases are regulated by hormones, triggered by your brain.
 The cycles are all related to the most important phase: ovulation.

 When you ovulate, an egg is released by your ovaries.
 It’s only when an egg is present that you can get pregnant.
 If the egg is not fertilized by sperm, it will only live 12-24 hours.
 Since sperm can live up to 5 days, intercourse within 5 days of ovulation may result in a pregnancy.
 That’s why it’s important to know when ovulation is approaching and when it actually occurs.

 These days are clearly signaled a few different ways by your body.
 Once you learn to recognize these signs, you can know with certainty any day whether you could get pregnant or not.

 Keep reading to learn more about why ovulation matters below or see how you can know exactly when you’re fertile by reading the clear signs of your body.

 Why ovulation matters